vyanev1/baby-cry-detection/README.md

 ##### TRAINING

 It includes all the steps required to train a machine learning model.

-First, it reads the data, it performs feature engineering and it trains the model.
+First, it reads the data, it performs feature extraction and it trains the model.

 The model is saved to be used in the prediction step.
 The _training step_ is performed on a powerful machine, such as a personal computer.